 Ingredients

-- While waiting for the water to boil to cook the pasta, remove the tough ends of the asparagus.
-Gently bend the spears, and the woody ends will naturally snap off.
-Then slice the asparagus into bite-size pieces.
+- While waiting for the water to boil, trim the tough ends from the asparagus.
+Gently bend each spear, and the woody end will naturally snap off.
+Then cut the asparagus into bite-size pieces.

 - Cook the orzo according to the package directions.